 1. Don’t include irrelevant information.

 Avoid an excess of text.
 This includes quotes.
 What one person finds inspiring, another might find trite.
-Keep information in your email signature relevant to your title, company, skills or contact details – you’re not sending out your resume in your email signature.
+Keep the information in your email signature relevant to your job title, company, skills or contact details – you’re not sending out your resume in your email signature.
 And you don’t need to include every possible method to reach you.
 Finally, there’s no need to put your email address there either.
 Give your recipients some credit – they’ll figure out how to reply.

 There’s so much going on here.
 It’s filled with unimportant information and will swallow up every message in all of your email threads.
 People will need to write essays to compete with this email signature.
+One phone number should be enough.

 Note: This doesn’t count for legal disclaimers.
 If you’re required to include it, put it in.
 Design matters less when we’re talking about staying within legal boundaries.
 Do business within the law.